Skip to main content

 What this guide helps you sort out

-The real trap is not the ceremony.
-It is your civil-status file.
-Before remarrying in Belgium, the foreign divorce has to be clean enough to update the Belgian register, prove that the previous marriage is dissolved and allow you to obtain recent civil-status evidence without blind spots.
+Before remarrying in Belgium, the foreign divorce has to be clear enough to update the Belgian register, prove that the previous marriage is dissolved and allow you to obtain complete recent civil-status evidence.

 Steps